Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-You may have heard about malware, viruses, firewalls, hacking and protecting consumer data.
-Maybe you’ve have read headlines about HeartBleed, POODLE, ShellShock and other odd names.
+You may have heard about malware, viruses, firewalls, hacking, and protecting consumer data.
+Maybe you have read headlines about HeartBleed, POODLE, Shellshock, and other odd names.
 But what is cyber security as a whole, and what does it have to do with these new stories?
 What does it mean for us tech users and the world?

 Merriam-Webster has a simple cybersecurity definition for us: “Measures taken to protect a computer or computer system (as on the Internet) against unauthorized access or attack.”
 It’s a very compact and legal definition, and a very, very large umbrella that covers a vast number of different devices and types of danger.
-Cyber security tries to protect all networks, all programs you use, all software and all data in digital form from improper access, alteration, or destruction.
+Similar to what VPN companies do on a smaller scale, Cyber security tries to protect all networks, all programs you use, all software, and all data in digital form from improper access, alteration, or destruction.
 Whew.

 The United States federal government has allotted more than $13 billion in a five-year plan to build up its own cyber security.
-Across the world, companies and families are looking into new ways to protect themselves.
+Across the world, companies and families are looking into new ways to protect themselves, which includes looking at the most secure VPNs.
 There’s also a fair number of cybercriminals looking for new vulnerabilities and developing new ways to attack.
+This is why some people decide to get a VPN on their iPhone or Android devices.
 In other words, computer security is constantly growing, changing, and responding to the digital world.

 As malware grows increasingly sneaky and cybercriminals start looking for the latest weaknesses, new types of attacks will threaten web security.
 Many of these attacks will target governments and businesses, but keep in mind that hackers are often seeking your personal data for identity theft and similar crimes.
 Defending against these attacks means more than simply putting up a firewall.
 Here are several examples of vulnerabilities that systems face.